 An optional suffix can also be defined to set the bits trailing the mapped IPv4 address bits.
 By default these bits are set to ::.
 The bits matching the prefix and mapped IPv4 address must be zero.

 recursive-only

 '''

 Grammar: recursive-only <boolean>;

-Blocks: options.dns64, view.dns64

-Tags: query

 '''